ouiouiallez/export-acl/README.md

 `-style` to select the table style.
 Possibilities  are listed in file `help.txt`

+`-split` if you want to scan several folders and have the results saved in different files.
+If you enabled this option, you have to give a folder and not a filename in the `-out` parameter.
+The files are named like SCANNED_DIRECTORY_NAME.xlsx.
+If there is already a file named like this in the folder, the results will be added as a second sheet in the existing file.

 ### txt file
 To scan several folders in one shot, you can create a txt file containing all those folders separated by a line break For example :